 Parents want to provide the best conditions for their child's visual development.
 For without good vision, a child may quietly lose an important tool to learn and grow.
 What that means is that a child may "fall behind" or have trouble staying on track due to undetected vision problems.
 It is possible that a teacher may think your child has a learning disability when the problem may be vision related.
-Our Pediatric Specialists, can detect subtle changes in a child's vision that could affect their academic or athletic performance.
+Our pediatric optometrist can detect subtle changes in a child's vision that could affect their academic or athletic performance.
 Getting an eye exam every year before school starts is a good idea.

 Because vision problems may begin at an early age, proper eye care is vital to learning and personal adjustment, vision develops and changes throughout childhood.
 A child's vision needs a variety of stimuli to develop properly.
 Good nutrition is important with a diet rich in fresh vegetables and fruits.
 A diet high in refined carbohydrates and sugars can create deficiencies that weaken the young developing eye.